Updated: April 25, 2014

-TaskbarLinks specifies the complete path and the file name of a shortcut file with a .lnk file name extension.
+The complete path and the file name of a shortcut file with a .lnk file name extension.
 The path to the shortcut file must refer to a location on the destination computer.

-Each shortcut file must include the complete path and file name of a corresponding program file with an .exe file name extension.
+For shortcuts to programs, each shortcut file must include the complete path and file name of a corresponding program file with an .exe file name extension.
 The path to the program file must refer to a location on the destination computer.